 Payroll & Benefits

-Outsource your onboarding, payroll and mandatory benefits.
+Outsource your payroll and mandatory benefits.
 View your payroll summary through our intuitive online portal.

 Payroll and Mandatory Benefits in China

 Handling your payroll in China & ensuring the privacy, safety and accuracy of your data as well as a timely payroll process in compliance with the latest regulations.
 We manage social insurance contributions such as housing, unemployment, maternity, work-related injury, medical and pension.

 Use our portal to check your payroll summary and details.

 Our Payroll Platform